 GREVILLA “HONEY GEM

-This specie could be a hybrid between G.pteridifolia and G.banksii, both native to Queensland.
+This species could be a hybrid between G.pteridifolia and G.banksii, both native to Queensland.
 It grows to about 4 metres in height by 3 metres wide.

 This plant grows when it is sunny and also in warmer conditions.

 Their flowers, which are bright yellow and green are full of nectar, attracting honeyeater birds and insects.